PLhery/node-twitter-api-v2/doc/auth.md

 ## OAuth2 user-wide authentication flow

 Alternatively of OAuth 1.0a method, you can use OAuth2 user-context, which is restricted to **v2 of Twitter API**.
-This process is very similar of one used in OAuth 1.0a, so it's recommand to read it first to understand what's happening below.
+This process is very similar of one used in OAuth 1.0a, so it's recommended to read it first to understand what's happening below.

 The main advantage of this method is that you can **explicitly specify which part of data you'll need from the Twitter user's account**.
 These parts are called **scopes**.

-This authentification is splitted into 3 parts:
+This authentication is split into 3 parts:
 1. You (the app/server) generate a auth link with your client ID that is clickable by an external user
 2. The user clicks on the link, approves the application, it gives you a client code
 3. You use a code verifier generated at the first step along the client code to obtain **user-specific** access token; this token has a dedicated lifetime that can be extended with refresh tokens